sentouki/LCD4Pico/README.md

 }
 ```

-Pass all the pins to the constructor.
-Call then the ```setup()``` function.
-Possible arguments for the setup are:
- - displayLines : 1/2,
- - blinkingCursor : true/false,
- - cursorOn : true/false,
- - displayOn : true/false,
- - accompanyDisplayShift : true/false,
- - incrementCursor : true/false

  ### Features in the future

- - 4bit mode
  - predefined custom characters
  - possibility to define own custom characters
  - animations